anoushka1297/CG1111A-final-project/README.md

 ## Notes

-This repository was uploaded after project completion for documentation and archival purposes.

 The Arduino project consists of multiple `.ino` files which must be opened together inside the same Arduino IDE project folder, as Arduino automatically merges all `.ino` files during compilation.